 Operating Profit Margin = Operating profit* / Revenue**

 *Operating income is also called as earnings before interest and taxes (EBIT).
-Operating income / EBIT is that income which is left in the income statement, after all operating costs and overhead, such as selling costs, administration expenses and cost of goods sold (COGS) are subtracted from it..
+Operating income / EBIT is that

 **Revenue is income earned from the principal business activities